Reasonable Accommodations on Placement

 Allow additional time to develop practical placement skills

 For any student on placement with reduced fine motor skills, processing speed difficulties or a disability which can cause pain, fatigue or reduced mobility, even the average speed may be too fast.
 It is not reasonable to expect everyone to work at the same speed.
 Where ever possible, students should be given additional time to develop alternative techniques or practice specific practical skills to reach an appropriate level of competence in the skill.
 Placement Educators and Course co-ordinators are encouraged to consider ways students could supplement these skills with simulated or improvised resources.
 Students are encouraged to take ownership of their learning and gain an understanding of how they can best work.
-This will be important for the workplace during and after college when they will be independently communicating what accommodations or adjustments would be appropriate.
+This will be important for the workplace during and after University when they will be independently communicating what accommodations or adjustments would be appropriate.

 Examples: A student with Dyspraxia/DCD may need more time to practice the organisation, sequencing and carry through of new skills.
 It would be reasonable to allow this student extra time to develop these skills and practice them.

 A student with a mental health difficulty experienced very high levels of anxiety, difficulty concentrating during non-structured assessments and in giving feedback to clients on his observations.
 A reasonable accommodation was devised through collaboration between the student, supervisor and Unilink Occupational Therapist as follows:

 - Student and OT devised an initial template to shape and record observations during the assessment.

 - Student then developed this further, with the support of his supervisor to make it appropriate and useable within the practice setting.